-50.2.
 English Placement Testing

-Students' enroling at Canadian University Dubai who do not satisfy the English language proficiency requirements for their program must enrol in an English for Academic Purposes course.
+Students' enrolling at Canadian University Dubai who do not satisfy the English language proficiency requirements for their program must enroll in an English for Academic Purposes course.
 All students, irrespective of their level, must provide results of a valid, approved English proficiency exam such as IELTS or TOEFL, or another independent, Ministry-approved English language testing system, before they register.
 Students who do not supply evidence of an approved English proficiency test result will automatically be placed in the basic level English for Academic Purposes course (EAP - 101).

-50.3.
 English for Academic Purposes (EAP)